 The Participants

 Stile 1.
 Dean Harris Creations – Stone Mason, Marnhull.
-Self taught mason who creates a number of artistic works using the local Marnhull stone.
+Self-taught mason who creates a range of artistic works using the local Marnhull stone.
 Built by JST Building Services.
 The stile had been blocked for some time and the reopening of the route now allows easy access from the centre of the village into the surrounding landscape.
 However, its approach travels along the edge of a private garden, please respect privacy.

 Stile 2.
 All Saints Primary School, Bishops Caundle.
-Sticking with the school ethos of ‘Nurturing Hearts and Inspiring Minds’, the school has created an interactive stile where you can take a pebble and read, reflect and replace.
-The stile can be tricky for dogs, if it is unmanageable, stay to the road back into the village to rejoin the route at the top of Brimble Cottages.
+Upholding the school ethos of ‘Nurturing Hearts and Inspiring Minds’, the school has created an interactive stile where you can take a pebble and read, reflect and replace.
+Dogs may find this stile difficult; if needed, follow the road back into the village to rejoin the route at the top of Brimble Cottages.

 Stile 3 & Stile 4.
 The Village Stiles, either side of the bridge.
 A collaboration of local services, experiences, crafts and creatives.
 They include: